Skip to Content

 vintage lily drawing

-14. Turks Cap Mountain Lily
+14. Turks Cap Mountain Pink Lily

 The flower color is typically a pink-purple, with dark spots, the flowers are scented.
 This lily print is from Alpen-Flora: Westalpen.